matt-harvey/dailycashmanager/README.rst

 	make

-Note this will NOT install the application, will NOT generate the documentation and will NOT build a source tarball.
+Note this will NOT install the application, will NOT generate the documentation, will NOT generate a .desktop file and will NOT build a source tarball.

 Contact
 =======